Binaural beats have many positive benefits that have made them a hot topic lately.

 I believe that it is healthy and necessary to put into practice walking towards people who treat us like a “somebody” while walking away from people who treat us like a “someone”.
 This is something that I intend to do as much as possible.
 I encourage you to do it too.

 I don’t let a down day get me down.

-Yesterday was the worst day that I have had in awhile.
+Yesterday was the worst day that I have had in long time.
 My pain was extreme and I had some other very difficult symptoms.
 My day was what is usually called a flare-up.
 That’s “fibromyalgia speak” for the experience of feeling shitty in the most possible ways.
-I liken it to a really bad flu mixed with a reaction to a poisonous toxin.
+I liken it to a really bad flu mixed with a reaction to ingesting a poisonous toxin.

 I live with chronic fatigue and fibromyalgia.
 I do not tend to focus on it because I have found that paying too much attention to it makes me feel worse.
 I don’t want to irritate people by talking about it either.
-For this article, I mention it because I want to convey what I mean by a down day.
+For this article, I mention it because I want to make it clear what I mean by a down day.

 Despite the pain which in life is inevitable the heart of life is good.
+John Mayer sings that the heat of life is good in his song “The Heart of Life”.
+I agree.
 There is so much to do and experience.
 I don’t want to miss those things.
 There are so many connections with good people to be made.
 I don’t want to miss that either.